linkerd/website/linkerd.io/content/2/tasks/debugging-your-service.md

 +++
 date = "2018-07-31T12:00:00-07:00"
-title = "Debugging a Failing Application" aliases = [
+title = "Debugging Your Service" description = "Linkerd makes it easy to debug a failing application.
+Check out how to do it yourself with Emojivoto." aliases = [
   "/2/debugging-an-app/"
 ]
 [menu.l5d2docs]
-  name = "Debugging"
+  name = "Debugging Your Service" parent = "tasks"
-  weight = 10
 +++

 The demo application emojivoto has some issues.
 Let's use that and Linkerd to diagnose an application that fails in ways which are a little more subtle than the entire service crashing.
-This guide assumes that you've followed the steps in the [Getting Started](../getting-started/) guide and have Linkerd and the demo application running in a Kubernetes cluster.
+This guide assumes that you've followed the steps in the [Getting Started](/2/getting-started/) guide and have Linkerd and the demo application running in a Kubernetes cluster.
 If you've not done that yet, go get started and come back when you're done!